RichardVickerstaff/rake-n-bake/README.md

 Common rake tasks I use a lot
 -----------------------------------------

-PoolNet is a collection of rake tasks myself and other commanly use on our projects.
+RakeRack is a collection of rake tasks myself and other commanly use on our projects.
 They have been extracted into a gem to allow them to easily be reused.

 Installation